Liedo/Liedo.github.io/pages/encompassing.md

 By construction, the value of the coefficient of a regression
 $$ \breve{e_{t}} =\alpha\breve{e_{t}}-e_{t}+\xi_{t} $$ is equal to $$ 1-\lambda $$,
-but it is not necessarily true that the \textit{rejection} of the null hypothesis in the first case implies the *acceptance*  of the symmetric statement.
+but it is not necessarily true that the *rejection* of the null hypothesis in the first case implies the *acceptance*  of the symmetric statement.

 The test-statistic is computed as follows.
 When the null hypothesis is that our model encompasses the benchmark, we define the sequence